Saturday, Aug. 16 is the date for Campbell River’s first annual music festival – Rockin’ The Island.

 With 10 All-Canadian bands and artists performing, this year’s talent will deliver an incredible show that all ages will enjoy.

-One of this year’s festival artists will be Kuba Oms.
+One of this year’s festival artists will be Don Amero.

-Tickets for Rockin’ the Island are online at www.tidemarktheatre.com till Aug.
+Tickets are on-line at www.tidemarktheatre.com till Aug.
 11; then on site at the music festival site, 1490 Island Highway North in Campbellton from August 12 – 16.
 Tickets are $70 for adults, $50 for students, $40 for children 4 – 11 years and free for 3 and under; Family Passes available July 30th for $199.